solidjs/solid-jest/README.md

 # Solid Jest

 This library contains presets for SolidJS to easily get started testing with Jest for both browser and server rendering with Node.
+The config supports TypeScript out of the box.

 ### Usage